Kyle Rittenhouse: Political internship offers, namesake bills, and politics

-Rittenhouse has been publicly offered multiple internships, all by Republican lawmakers.
-On November 17, 2021, two days before the jury's decision, Florida House Representative Matt Gaetz offered him an internship.
-In response, Arizona House Representative Paul Gosar tweeted he would arm-wrestle Gaetz for the chance to have Rittenhouse as an intern.
-On the day the jury found Rittenhouse not guilty on all charges, North Carolina House Representative Madison Cawthorn offered Rittenhouse an internship.
-During an appearance on Newsmax, Colorado House Representative Lauren Boebert responded to Cawthorn's offer and challenged Cawthorn, who is bound to a wheelchair, to "a sprint" to employ Rittenhouse as an intern.
-In response to Gaetz, Gosar, and Cawthorn offering the internships, Missouri House representative Cori Bush called for their expulsion, tweeting "Not only do these members fuel violence.
+Rittenhouse was publicly offered congressional internships by several Republican lawmakers following and during his 2021 trial.
+On November 17, 2021, two days before the verdict, representative Matt Gaetz said he would offer Rittenhouse an internship, followed by representative Paul Gosar.
+On the day the jury found Rittenhouse not guilty on all charges, Madison Cawthorn offered Rittenhouse an internship as well.
+Representative Lauren Boebert joked about challenging Cawthorn, who uses a wheelchair, to "a sprint" to employ Rittenhouse as an intern.
+The offers drew criticism from representative Cori Bush, who called for the lawmakers involved to be expelled from Congress, tweeting, "Not only do these members fuel violence.
 Now they're actively recruiting someone whose sole qualification is killing people standing up for Black lives and getting away with it."

 At least two laws, a bill, and a proclamation have been proposed in different states which have been named after Rittenhouse.
 In November 2021, U.S. House representative from Georgia Marjorie Taylor Greene introduced the Kyle H. Rittenhouse Congressional Gold Medal Act (H.R.6070) during the 117th United States Congress.
 The bill, which would award Rittenhouse the Congressional Gold Medal, had no co-sponsors.
 Taylor Greene said, "Kyle Rittenhouse deserves to be remembered as a hero who defended his community, protected businesses, and acted lawfully in the face of lawlessness.
 I'm proud to file this legislation to award Kyle Rittenhouse a Congressional Gold Medal."

 In November 2021, Oklahoma state Senator Nathan Dahm introduced Senate Bill 1120, called "Kyle's Law".
 The bill states if a defendant is charged with murder, but is found not guilty due to justifiable homicide, the state must reimburse them.
 A modified version of the bill passed out of the Senate Judiciary Committee with a majority Republican party-line 7–3 vote in February 2022.